WPRI-TV

 WPRI-TV (channel 12) is a television station in Providence, Rhode Island, United States, affiliated with CBS and MyNetworkTV.
 It is owned by Nexstar Media Group, which provides certain services to dual Fox/CW affiliate WNAC-TV (channel 64) under a local marketing agreement (LMA) with Mission Broadcasting.
-Both stations share studios on Catamore Boulevard in East Providence, Rhode Island, while WPRI-TV's transmitter is located on Pine Street in Rehoboth, Massachusetts.
+The two stations share studios on Catamore Boulevard in East Providence, Rhode Island; WPRI-TV's transmitter is located on Pine Street in Rehoboth, Massachusetts.

 History

 WPRO-TV (1955–1967)

 The station debuted on March 27, 1955, known as WPRO-TV (for Providence).
 It was Rhode Island's third television station and was owned and operated, along with WPRO radio (630 AM and 92.3 FM), by retailer Cherry & Webb.
 WPRO-TV was originally supposed to go on the air in 1953, but the station ran into several delays.
 It had originally planned to build a transmitter in Rehoboth, but legal disputes with town officials forced Cherry & Webb to find a site in Johnston, Rhode Island.

 The station then planned to sign on in 1954, but Hurricane Carol destroyed the Johnston transmitter.
 The legal disputes in Rehoboth were finally settled in late 1954, and WPRO got the go-ahead to begin construction there.
 The channel was due to join CBS because of WPRO radio's long affiliation with CBS Radio.
-Even when it became apparent that WPRO-TV would miss its target air date, CBS opted to continue its secondary affiliation with NBC station WJAR-TV (channel 10) rather than move its programming to ABC affiliate WNET-TV (channel 16, now the present-day WNAC).
+Even when it became apparent that WPRO-TV would miss its target air date, CBS opted to continue its secondary affiliation with NBC station WJAR-TV (channel 10) rather than move its programming to ABC affiliate WNET (channel 16, the predecessor of today's WNAC-TV).

 When WPRO-TV finally came on the air, ABC gave it right of first refusal for its more popular shows.
 Within less than a year, WNET had gone dark.
-This station continued to share ABC with WJAR until WTEV-TV (channel 6, now WLNE-TV) signed-on in 1963.
+This station continued to share ABC with WJAR until WTEV (channel 6, now WLNE-TV) signed-on in 1963.

 Channel 12's studios were originally located on the top floor of 24 Mason Street in Downtown Providence with its sister radio stations.
 The three stations' news facilities were completely integrated.
 On-air personalities from radio and TV created newscasts together.
 In fact, some reporters recorded conservative-sounding FM news broadcasts prior to pulling a switch to deliver live, punchy on-air news for the AM station on the hour, with headlines on the half-hour.
 And some radio news reporters headed into the field with photographers to cover stories simultaneously for radio and TV.

 Legendary Providence radio personality Salty Brine had a daily children's show on WPRO-TV.
 News personalities included Mort Blender and Walter Cryan while the beloved Hank Bouchard did a multitude of on-air duties.
 That included announcing, hosting programs, and giving the weather report.
-Cherry & Webb sold WPRO-AM-FM-TV to Albany, New York-based Capital Cities Television Corporation, the predecessor of Capital Cities Communications, in 1959, earning a handsome return on its purchase of WPRO radio in 1931.
+Cherry & Webb sold WPRO-AM-FM-TV to Albany, New York–based Capital Cities Television Corporation, the predecessor of Capital Cities Communications, in 1959, earning a handsome return on its purchase of WPRO radio in 1931.